SherG/cool-iron/blog/simplify.md

 Have you ever turned a molehill into a mountain?
 Snatched defeat from the jaws of victory?

-Overcomplicating simple things can lead to completely avoidable problems.
+Overcomplicating things can lead to completely avoidable problems.

 We all do it.
 But the good news is, while it’s easy to complicate things it’s also easy to stop.